swaptacular/swpt_accounts/root-config-data.rst

 Protocol`_ (SMP).
 In SMP, every account is uniquely identified by a ``(debtor_id``, ``creditor_id)`` number pair.

-A special account called "*the root account*" (or "the debtor's account") [#root-creditor-id]_ is used to issue new currency tokens into existence, and to configure the currency parameters.
-In order to set their currency parameters, the currency issuers (aka debtors) should use the ``config_data`` text field of their root accounts.
+A special account called "*The Root Account*" (or "the debtor's account") [#root-creditor-id]_ is used to issue new currency tokens into existence, and to configure the currency parameters.
+Each currency issuer (aka debtor) should use the ``config_data`` text field of its root account, to set its currency parameters. [#config-field]_
-[#config-field]_

 .. [#root-creditor-id] The ``creditor_id`` for each debtor's root account is ``0`` (zero).

-.. [#config-field] That is: the currency issuer (aka the debtor) sends a ``ConfigureAccount`` SMP message for the debtor's root account, and the ``config_data`` field of this message contains the currency parameters, in a standard machine-readable format.
+.. [#config-field] That is: the currency issuer (aka the debtor) should send a ``ConfigureAccount`` SMP message for the debtor's root account, and the ``config_data`` field of this message should contain the currency parameters, in a standard machine-readable format.

 The ``RootConfigData`` Format